International Day of the Bible

 The 119th Psalm is dedicated to the value of the Bible in the practical reality of daily life.
 Because it is divided into twenty-two stanzas corresponding to the letters of the alphabet, one tradition teaches that this psalm was written by King David to instill a love for the Word of God, while at the same time teaching his son Hebrew script.

-The beginning of the second stanza encapsulates the practical value of the Bible:
+The beginning of the second stanza encapsulates the practical value of God’s Word:

 How can a young man cleanse his way?